Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 Five hundred coins.
 That was what her mother's life had been worth.
 Less than a pattern adjustment.
 Less than a wealthy family's lie.

 Àrnnav's hands were shaking as she gathered the documents.
 Proof.
 This was proof—not just of fraud, but of murder.
-Decades of corruption, and her mother's death recorded like a line item in—
+Decades of corruption, and her mother's death recorded like a line item—

 "Don't move."